nicholasdille/container-slides/120_kubernetes/05_labels/slides.md

 Labels provide context for resources

-Labels are used for selection
+Labels are used for selection (next section)

 Changing labels does not cause pod updates